zde-uzh/proto4diged-handbook/docs/2_Editionsarbeit/05_semantic_annotation.en.md

         - Persons are not labelled in the text if they are already part of the metadata (author:in or recipient:in)

     - **Works** are imported from the project leader's extensive bibliography from the bibliography tool Zotero.
 The resulting index could be linked to work data from the GND in a second step, but this has not been implemented in the showcase edition.

+#### Referencing of standardised data

+**Standardised vocabulary** in general and the **GND** in particular strengthen interoperability based on the FAIR principles.
+The GND, with its 10 million standardised data records on persons, geographies, corporate bodies, conferences, work titles and subject headings, is freely available for reuse.
+For a long time, it was mainly used for cataloguing material in libraries, but is now increasingly being used for cataloguing collections in archives and museums as well as in various digital project and research contexts such as DSEs.
+The resources catalogued in this way become compatible with modern search environments, while at the same time the use of controlled vocabulary increases the **retrievability and visibility of the resources**.

+During the annotation process, it is helpful to collaborate with a specialised library service in order to close the gap that editing projects often face ("some people who appear in the correspondence do not yet have a GND or VIAF entry", Sarah Rebecca Ondraszek: [Data, Data, there to Crawl, Who's the Fairest of Them All?](https://doi.org/10.58079/nkrq)).
+The [**GND editorial team of the University Library and Zurich Central Library**](https://www.zde.uzh.ch/de/analytics/openup.html) supports digital edition projects in the active use and independent entry of data records in the GND web form.
+The GND editorial team provides access and training in working with the web form.
+As a result, the data you enter yourself is immediately available in the GND and can be linked in the annotation.
+The editorial team offers an accompanying GND introduction and advises on the subsequent use of the data.
+In consultation, they also check which persons, places etc. from existing lists or registers are already available in the GND.

+The [**Library of Congress Subject Headings**](https://www.loc.gov/aba/cataloging/subject/) (LCSH) plays a central role in subject indexing for the Anglophone area and [**Répertoire d'autorité-matière encyclopédique et alphabétique unifié**](https://rameau.bnf.fr/) (RAMEAU) for the Francophone area, particularly via the Identifiants et référentiels (IdRef).
+The GND itself also links matching entities of the aforementioned authority files.
+Furthermore, the collection [**VIAF**](https://viaf.org/) (Virtual International Authority File) automatically brings together several authority files and Wikidata in a standardisation data service hosted by OCLC.
+While the index link to the GND is directly integrated in the TEI Publisher, IdRef can only be accessed indirectly for annotation via aggregators or concordances.

 ### 2.2 Content annotation in the TEI Publisher